lucasalvatore/pypeerman/README.md

 pm.peering.internet_exchanges.available_peers.get(30)
 ```

-To update an object (HTTP patch) data must be a list containing a dict with the updated data
+To update an object (HTTP patch) data must be a list containing a dict with the updated data.

 The dict must contain the ID of the object(s) to change as the first key,value

 for example: